jiwonyangg/DMS1_Blog/posts/week7_session1-2.md

 At this point in time, I'm not too sure what sort of 3D Models can be sourced and how sound will properly be incorporated into the project.
 I do know that I need a lot of buildings and nature, preferably trees, in my world.
 I would ideally like to include clouds as well, but because I'm still getting used to Unity, I'm not too sure how I'll be able to properly portray it.

 I want my universe to evolve to have smooth textures at the start and slowly get rougher as the user advances through the trail, to show the change in emotion that I felt.

+The shapes of the models that I need to utilise in my piece aren't too complicated and are quite blocky (because they're building or building blocks etc.) so the main thing I need to focus on is how the exterior design pattern will be.
+For World #1 it would mainly need to focus on having bright colours and for World #2 it mainly needs to look like a jail and almost be eerie.

 **Explanation of My World**
 As seen in the drawing, "World 1" is very child-like, especially with the playground and my proposed colours (at this current stage).